 05 Feb Parenting: It’s Not for Cowards

-Every parent soon realises that having children changes everything and that sooner or later there will be difficult issues to navigate.
+what literature review looks like Every parent soon realises that having children changes everything and that sooner or later there will be difficult issues to navigate.
 Ideally, the occasional family flare-up happens against a backdrop of support and understanding and the foundations remain unshaken.

 But sometimes one or more members of the family become so disruptive that the unit itself is destabilised; it is one of the most traumatic situations that can be experienced, and family therapy may be needed to get to the root and begin to understand the layers of complexity involved.

-The modern family has a ‘fractured’ sense about it and co-parenting has never been more challenging, especially if one is alienating the other (as in Parent Alienation Syndrome).
+follow site The modern family has a ‘fractured’ sense about it and co-parenting has never been more challenging, especially if one is alienating the other (as in Parent Alienation Syndrome).
 This confuses children and young adults, disrupting those boundaries that are so needed to make them feel safe.

 What is Family Therapy?

-Family therapy is a specialist therapy underpinned by CBT and psychodynamic therapy.
+go to link Family therapy is a specialist therapy underpinned by CBT and psychodynamic therapy.
 Although it is always better to access therapy earlier, rather than when issues have become entrenched, it can be difficult to decide if assistance is required.
 There are five aspects of a successfully functioning family that need to be in place and working.
 These are: